-- M2 bolts and nuts - 2.5mm x 2mm tube for pivot sleeve (optional) - Top hat pin point bearings and 3'1" wheels with pinpoint axles (do not use waisted type bearings) - 3'11⁄2" wheels from your favourite manufacturer along with pinpoint axles.
-Check your prototype for the type of wheel.
+- M2 bolts and nuts. - 2.5mm x 2mm tube for pivot sleeve (optional). - Top hat pin point bearings (do not use waisted type bearings).
+Alan Gibson 4M63 are recommended. - 3'11⁄2" 3 hole disc wheels from your favourite manufacturer along with pinpoint axles.

 M2 nuts and bolts along with tube for the pivot sleeve can be had from Eileen's Emporium amongst others and I'd recommend the bearings produced by Alan Gibson whatever type of wheel you use.
-Contact details can be found at the end of the instructions